MSU’s Lenski Elected to European Molecular Biology Group

 During this time, Lenski and his research team have quantified changes in the bacteria’s competitive fitness, analyzed whole genome sequences to find the beneficial mutations responsible for their adaptation and measured spontaneous mutation rates to discover changes in DNA-repair functions—among many other approaches and findings.

-“Rich is exceptionally well deserving of election as an EMBO Associate Member,” said Vic DiRita, MSU Department of Molecular Biology chair.
+“Rich is exceptionally well deserving of election as an EMBO Associate Member,” said Vic DiRita, MSU Department of Microbiology and Molecular Genetics chair.
 “His Long-Term Evolution Experiment has captivated the field with its elegance and power, and he and his trainees have uncovered important new knowledge of evolution and adaptation from it.
 Rich showed tremendous vision by setting up this deceptively simple experiment nearly 30 years ago.”

 “Rich’s election to EMBO is a testament to his pioneering research and international leadership in the study of the molecular mechanisms of evolution,” added Tom Getty, MSU Department of Integrative Biology chair.
 “We are proud to have Rich as a member of our department and are grateful for his generous internal leadership and service to his MSU colleagues and communities.”